moosetraveller/leaflet-selenium-example/README.md

-# Selenium Test with Leaflet
+# Basic Example using Selenium with Leaflet
 Example for the [StackOverflow Question](https://stackoverflow.com/questions/79601421/get-the-position-of-a-leaflet-marker-using-selenium):

 > What is the correct values to use to get the fixed value of the position of the marker?